ποΈ Managing Sessions

 .goosehints is a text file used to provide additional context about your project and improve the communication with Goose.
 The use of goosehints ensures that Goose understands your requirements better and can execute tasks more effectively.

-Use Claude Code or Gemini CLI subscriptions in Goose
+Use Claude Code, Cursor Agent, or Gemini CLI subscriptions in Goose

 Rate limiting is the process of restricting the number of requests a user or application can send to an LLM API within a specific timeframe.
 LLM providers enforce this with the purpose of managing resources and preventing abuse.